mathewcropper/mathewcropper.github.io/_posts/2016-05-23-zendevian-cup.md

 Check out the blog post for the 2015 cup [here](https://www.zendesk.com/blog/zendeviancup2015/).

 We formed a team in London (The Mighty Buddhas), and in between all the hard work I managed to snap a few photos.

+Unfortunately, our idea wasn't a winner this year.
+The quality of the competition was amazing, and some really cool apps were made.

 This post isn't too detailed, but I thought it'd be nice to share everything in one place.

 ------------------------